I haven’t shown any kitchen remodel progress lately but we are still plugging along. The latest project we’ve been doing

 The first piece was one of the 12 foot planks.
 Before attaching it to the ceiling we applied beads of paintable silicone caulk to the back of the plank.

 We put the board against the ceiling leaving a 3/8 inch gap along the wall for expansion, which we did around the whole room.

 Next, we used a pneumatic nail gun to put a brad at each stud marking on the ceiling to hold the plank up.
 We put the brads in the tongue of the planks so that you couldn’t see them when the ceiling was complete.

 The next board to go up was also a 12 footer.
 We had to marry the tongue of board one to the groove of board two together.
-To get a tight seam we put a block of wood against the tongue of board 2 and tapped the block with a hammer.
-Next, we secured board two to the ceiling the same way we secured board one, with a pneumatic nail gun and brads.
+To get a tight seam we tapped a block of wood against the tongue of board 2.
+Next, we secured board 2 to the ceiling with a pneumatic nail gun and brads.

 In the middle of the kitchen ceiling there is a light box that we had to work around.
 We used a coping saw to cut the planks around the box.
 This will allow us to have access to install our new light fixture.

 We do have a few spots near the walls that we didn’t plank.
 When we install the kitchen cabinets they’ll be touching the ceiling so we felt that it wasn’t necessary to have planks in all of those areas.

 I’m loving how it turned out and I’m so glad we went with the plain side of the plank.
 Now I’m ready for the cabinets to go up.
 Next up, though, is building a cabinet around the refrigerator.
 Wait until you see it.
 It’s looking awesome.